psherman42/riscv-easy-as-pi/README.md

 See [Demystifying OpenOCD](https://github.com/psherman42/Demystifying-OpenOCD) for more information and a full working example.

-## Are all RISC Five's as easy as PI?
+## Are all RISC Five Boards as easy as PI?

 **Absolutely!**